Eugene White’s Model of Communication Example With Pros and Cons

 Eugene White’s Model of Communication

-Eugene White’s model is a transactional communication theory that explains oral discussion.
-In 1960, scientist Eugene White introduced a transactional communication theory.
-Consequently, it is known as Eugene White’s model of verbal discussion.
-The most important component of Eugene White’s model is feedback, and feedback makes it a transactional model of communication.
+In 1960, scientist Eugene White introduced a transactional communication model with eight elements including feedback.
+Therefore, it is known as Eugene White's transactional model of communication.
+It is a perfect model to explain oral communication between senders and receivers.
+Consequently, it is known as Eugene White's model of oral communication or verbal discussion.
+The most important component of this theory is feedback to make it a transactional model of communication.

 Eugene White’s model shows communication occurs in two directions.
 It also indicates communication is a circular, not a linear process.
 The discussion occurs between two people, and it is reciprocal.